antonmedv/console/README.md

 PHP Console for GIT
 ===================
-Simple copy git.php under you git directory and open at in browser.
+Simple copy git.php under you git directory and open it in browser.

 Requrements
 -----------